 Include Hard Statistics

 Give examples that include facts and figures.
 Reflect the metrics of your achievements in your resume.
 An example would be “Increased product orders by 30% over one year”.
 Showing growth is an excellent way of displaying your success to a prospective employer—numbers give specifics.
 General statements are vague and may cause a company to take a step back.
-The important thing to remember is that the business is looking to improve their bottom-line results.
+The important thing to remember is that the business is looking to improve its bottom-line results.
 It’s up to you to show how you can further that goal.

 The resume accomplishment section should concisely verify the results you’ve achieved and present the hiring committee with the proof.
 Prove to the reader that you can meet or exceed the results they desire.
 Since previous work performance is a significant indicator for potential contributions, a list of preceding achievements and successes could pique a reader’s curiosity and ultimately secure a job interview where you can elaborate on your skills, expertise, and successes.

 Need additional help to create an accomplishment-based, keyword-rich resume?
 Reach out to Candace for assistance!